Ted Low

 Icons

-Problem: The icon library was scattered across multiple files, making it hard to navigate.
-The icon pipeline lacked flexibility for iconography.
+The library was scattered across multiple files, making it hard to navigate.
+The automated pipeline (a script to parse Figma .json through GitHub) lacked flexibility for iconography.
 Icons were styled and sized inconsistently.
 Designers and developers often struggled to find the correct icons in the repositories.

 Icons

-Problem: The icon library was scattered across multiple files, making it hard to navigate.
-The icon pipeline lacked flexibility for iconography.
+The library was scattered across multiple files, making it hard to navigate.
+The automated pipeline (a script to parse Figma .json through GitHub) lacked flexibility for iconography.
 Icons were styled and sized inconsistently.
 Designers and developers often struggled to find the correct icons in the repositories.

 Icons

-Problem: The icon library was scattered across multiple files, making it hard to navigate.
-The icon pipeline lacked flexibility for iconography.
+The library was scattered across multiple files, making it hard to navigate.
+The automated pipeline (a script to parse figma .json through github) lacked flexibility for iconography.
 Icons were styled and sized inconsistently.
 Designers and developers often struggled to find the correct icons in the repositories.

-Solution: I established clear guidelines for icon sizing, style, and padding ensuring consistency across the library.
-I also centralized the icon library for both designers and developers, making it easier to access and manage.
+I established clear guidelines for icon sizing, style, and padding ensuring consistency across the library.
+The icon token library was centralized in to one file in Figma, where both designers and developers, can find the tokens easily (we improved search by attaching keywords to components) and the design system team can manage them easily.

 Request portfolio deck ↗